Sukii/OnContradictions/README.md

 then it truncates to a polynomial but the limit is an exponential.

 In order to establish that it remains a polynomial in $N$ we have to find an upper-bound on the degree of the polynomial $N$, so that it remains polynomial in the limiting process also.
-We will now consider sub-classes of problems that have these limiting properties.

-Although this problem seems quite different from the problem of prime decomposition problem, it can be transformed into a problem of prime decomposition by mapping each number of the set into it's corresponding power of say 2, e.g., $n_i \to 2^{n_i}$ and treat the problem as factorization problem rather than a problem of sums.
-Of course, this is special subclass of the product decomposition problem.
+*Subset sum problem* is the simplest of the NP-class problems.
+Although this *Subset sum problem* seems quite different from the problem of prime decomposition problem, it can be transformed into a problem of product decomposition by mapping each number of the set into it's corresponding power of say 2, e.g., $n_i \to 2^{n_i}$ and treat the problem as factorization problem rather than a problem of sums.
+Of course, this is special subclass of the product decomposition problem where all numbers are powers of 2.
+So we have a new corollary of the above facts:

+$$ \text{Subset sum problem} \subset \text{Subset product problem} $$

+i.e., the *Subset sum problem* can be considered as special case of the *Subset product problem* where the *sum* is replaced by *multiplication*.

+Of course, it is easy to verify whether the product of $N$ numbers is $M$, but it is difficult to factorize numbers.
+It has only been recently shown that with effort that is polynomial in $M$ we can check whether it is a prime number.
+The quantum Shor algorithm was able to factorize numbers in polynomial in time, but the effort is still equivalent to exponential effort in $N$ in terms of a classical computation.
+As the computation happens in the case of quantum computers using states that make computation with distributed space of values in parallel, it is able to deliver it faster in time.